tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MariaDB/产品简介/分布式版本_intl_en.md

 TDSQL has the following advantages to easily sustain massive amounts of business requests:
  - **Automatic table splitting**: TDSQL supports automatic database sharding and table splitting and implements on-demand capacity scaling together with a unified data scheduling mechanism.
 As TDSQL blocks internal details of database sharding and table splitting by using a gateway, you do not need to worry about how to shard data and route request waits.
 You only need to initialize the sharding field (shardkey), develop programs directly for logical tables, and focus on implementation of business logics, which greatly reduces the program complexity.
- - **Automatic failover**: for IoT, big data, or payment services, any business with massive amounts of data requires high availability of backend storage databases.
+ - **Automatic failover**: For IoT, big data, or payment services, any business with massive amounts of data requires high availability of backend storage databases.
 As a common solution, failover needs inspection and cooperation of the business and is deeply coupled with the business, which results in a complex switch process that even may require human intervention.
-After the business is restored, faulty data that may appear during failover has to be repaired manually, which requires much OPS labor.
+After the business is restored, faulty data that may appear during failover has to be repaired manually, which requires much Ops labor.
 In contrast, TDSQL data nodes and gateways implement multi-point disaster recovery and automatically check the running status of instances.
 As soon as the primary node fails, primary/secondary failover will be triggered to ensure high database availability in disastrous situations such as primary failure, network failure, and IDC failure.
-This failover process is totally imperceptible to the business and does not need human intervention, greatly simplifying OPS while ensuring a smooth user experience.
+This failover process is totally imperceptible to the business and does not need human intervention, greatly simplifying Ops while ensuring a smooth user experience.
- - **High data consistency**: this feature is very helpful if you have zero tolerance for data loss or disorder.
+ - **High data consistency**: This feature is very helpful if you have zero tolerance for data loss or disorder.
 TDSQL adopts an innovative multi-thread strong sync replication mechanism based on the original async and semi-sync replication of MySQL, which ensures that there are at least two replicas in a cluster for every and each transaction before a response is returned to user.
 Then, it uses a series of failover mechanisms to make sure that data will not get lost or disorganized upon failover in case of node failure.
- - **Cluster-based management and auto scaling**: the peak number of business requests will surge by several or dozens of times because of launch of new features or promotion campaigns.
+ - **Cluster-based management and auto scaling**: The peak number of business requests will surge by several or dozens of times because of launch of new features or promotion campaigns.
 In the past, you needed to know the business trends and have the DBA manually scale out the database in advance.
 Generally, the scaling process of most distributed databases is complex and prone to errors as it requires a lot of manual operations.
-In contrast, TDSQL features automatic deployment, auto scaling, automatic backup and restore, scheduled data rollback, and multi-dimensional monitoring at the cluster level.
+In contrast, TDSQL features automatic deployment, auto scaling, automatic backup and restoration, scheduled data rollback, and multi-dimensional monitoring at the cluster level.
 When scaling is required, the DBA only needs to click some buttons to initiate the scaling process on the frontend for auto scaling.
 The cluster-based operation system of TDSQL greatly improves the DBA work efficiency and reduces mistakes caused by manual operations.

 ### TDSQL architecture
 The architecture of a TDSQL instance is as follows:
 ![](https://main.qcloudimg.com/raw/fe84d441a0f07ff5641a3ab5de38aed4.png)
-**Data shard**: compatible with open-source MySQL engine and supports the monitoring feature and data collector (Tagent).
+**Data shard**: Compatible with open-source MySQL engine and supports the monitoring feature and data collector (Tagent).
 >?In TDSQL, each shard is configured with two nodes by default, i.e., one primary and one secondary, and each TDSQL instance has at least two shards.
 >
-**Scheduling cluster**: this acts as the cluster management scheduling center and is mainly used to manage the normal operations of SET and record and distribute global database configurations.
+**Scheduling cluster**: This acts as the cluster management scheduling center and is mainly used to manage the normal operations of SET and record and distribute global database configurations.
-**Access gateway cluster (TProxy)**: this manages SQL parsing and assigns routes at the network layer, which can be seen as middleware in an open-source distributed database.
+**Access gateway cluster (TProxy)**: This manages SQL parsing and assigns routes at the network layer, which can be seen as middleware in an open-source distributed database.
 >?In order to prevent the proxies from becoming a bottleneck, the number of proxies generally should equal to the number of shards.
 >
-**Backup cluster**: this is a backup cluster of TencentDB data.
+**Backup cluster**: This is a backup cluster of TencentDB data.
 >?TDSQL backups are stored for 7 days by default.